What is Stock Based Compensation?

 How it Works

-Companies compensate their employees by issuing them options or restricted shares.
-The shares typically vest over a few years, meaning, they can not be sold by the employee until they have reached their vesting date.
+Companies compensate their employees by issuing them stock options or restricted shares.
+The shares typically vest over a few years, meaning, they cannot be sold by the employee until a specified period of time has passed.
 If the employee quits the company before the shares are vested, they forfeit those shares.
-As long as the employee stays long enough with the company, all of their shares will vest, which they can sell and thus convert into cash.
+As long as the employee stays long enough with the company, all of their shares will vest.
+They can hold the shares indefinitely, or sell them to convert them into cash.

 The easiest way to understand how it works is with an example.
 Let’s look at Amazon‘s 2017 annual report and examine how much they paid out in equity to employees, directors, and executives, as well as how they accounted for it on their financial statements.

-In 2017, for example, Amazon paid $4.2 billion of share-based compensation to its employees.
+In 2017, Amazon paid $4.2 billion of share-based compensation to its employees.

 Advantages of Stock Based Compensation